5l1v3r1/Sonarr-wiki/CentOS-6.md

 7. **[Optional] Create link for NZBDrone configuraiton directory**

+    !!WARNING!!
+Will cause the config folder to be deleted during updates !!WARNING!!

     I wanted to keep NZB Drone files in the program directory, so i created a link

     ```bash